eemclaughlin/indieProject/DesignDocuments/databaseDesign.md

 * Database Name: RecipeTracker
 * One junction tables.
   * One for tags which will have shared FK PK
-* I believe Users will be done using AWS but have included it for now.
+* Users table works in conjunction with AWS.
-* Cookbooks may also change since it will use an API and I don't know how that works yet.
+* Cookbooks table works in conjunction with Google Books API (but also manual additions)

 ### SQL Scripts
 * [SQL Full Refresh Script](SqlScripts/Databasev3.0FullRefresh.sql))